richlegrand/dash/README.md

 Flask with HTTP service is what Dash uses normally.
 I haven't dug into this, but I'm guessing that websockets are faster because a given websocket connection is persistent.
 The added overhead of opening and closing a connection makes HTTP requests significantly slower (my best guess.)
 Fetching resources is what HTTP is really good at.
 Component updates are better-suited for websocket communication it seems.

 I was expecting to see Quart and asyncio add a small improvement in performance.
-The measurements didn't show this.
+The measurements didn't show this though.
 I should note that there were a few milliseconds of noise in the numbers, especially the HTTP service measurements.
 Any improvements from Quart/asyncio were "in the noise" so to speak.
-I would expect that Quart/asyncio would have better CPU scaling than Flask.
-This might be another good test to consider.
+I would expect that Quart/asyncio would have better CPU scaling than Flask (another test to consider?)

 See the [notes below](#notes-about-performance-testing) for more information about implementation, etc.